fhoedemakers/PicoSystem_InfoNes/README.md

 - Looking whether it is possible to bundle the executable with a game from the public domain.
 - Companion App in Microsoft Windows for uploading roms to the handheld.

+### flashing the PicoSystem
+- Download **PicoSystem_InfoNes.uf2** from the [releases page](https://github.com/fhoedemakers/PicoSystem_InfoNes/releases/latest).
+- Connect PicoSystem using an USB-C cable to your computer.
+Make sure the PicoSystem is switched off.
+- Push and hold the X button then the power-on button.
+Release the buttons and the drive RPI-RP2 appears on your computer.
+- Drag and drop the UF2 file on to the RPI-RP2 drive.
+The PicoSystem will reboot and will now run the emulator.

 ## Button maps

 - Y: SELECT